thavelick/youtranscript/README.md

 ## Dependencies
 * Python 3.10
-* youtube-search-python 1.6.5
 * youtube_transcript_api 0.4.4

 # TODO
 * Use a template engine instead of hard-coding html
 * Clean up the design
 * Add accessibility features
-* Add search to the results and transcript pages
+* Add search box to the results and transcript pages
 * Add title and other metadata to the transcript pages
 * Commission or make a cool logo
 * Add punctuation restoration to auto-generated transcripts
 * Add some copy to the homepage about how cool this is
 * Public hosting
 * Figure out scale
-  * Maybe move to official youtube api?
-  * Rate limiting?
-  * User accounts? (looser rate limiting for signed in users)
+  * Move transcript fetching to the invidious api
 * Use a better algorithm for showing duration and consolidation of transcript chunks
 * Add a way to show the transcripts in a different language
 * Video Image alt text